rguthrie000/rguthrieTeamProfile/README.md

   * Name
   * Role
   * ID
-  * Role-specific property (School, link to GitHub profile, or office number)
+  * Role-specific property (School, link to GitHub profile, or office phone number)

 # Design

 Package inquirer.js is used to implement command-line data capture. jest.js is the testing framework.
+Packages clear, chalk, and figlet were used for CLI presentation enhancement.

 # Getting Started